kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/06-file-handling-img-resizing/01-upload-resize-img-with-middleware.md

         + `await photo.resize(800, jimp.AUTO)`
         + [jimp documentation reference](https://github.com/oliver-moran/jimp)
 * Write it
-    - All this is asynchronous so we need to wait until their done
+    - All this is asynchronous so we need to wait until they are done
     - ``await photo.write(`./public/uploads/${req.body.photo]}`);``
 * Keep going!
     - next()